redhat-developer/redhat-sso-quickstarts/app-authz-rest-springboot/README.md

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.

-Configuration in Keycloak
+Configuration in Red Hat SSO
 -----------------------

-Prior to running the quickstart you need to create a `realm` in Keycloak with all the necessary configuration to deploy and run the quickstart.
+Prior to running the quickstart you need to create a `realm` in Red Hat SSO with all the necessary configuration to deploy and run the quickstart.

 The following steps show how to create the realm required for this quickstart:

-* Open the Keycloak admin console
+* Open the Red Hat SSO admin console
 * In the top left corner dropdown menu that is titled `Master`, click `Add Realm`.
 If you are logged in to the master realm this dropdown menu lists all the realms created.
 * For this quickstart we are not going to manually create the realm, but import all configuration from a JSON file.
 Click on `Select File` and import the [config/realm-import.json](config/realm-import.json).
 * Click `Create`